 An unresolved complaint or dispute can be referred to an external agency for resolution.
-For advice on all disputes, contact us (although we cannot mediate disputes between residents).

 Retirement village contracts must not include terms that allow management complaints or resident disputes to be dealt with by arbitration.
 Arbitration is the process that enables a private third party to make a legally binding decision about how the complaint or dispute is resolved.
 If a contract contains such a term, it is void (treated as if it never existed).

-Our conciliation process involves helping the parties resolve the dispute by:
+DSCV's dispute resolution process involves helping the parties resolve the dispute by:

 - facilitating the exchange of information